Nagasaki in 1 Day

 Nagasaki Peace Park

-A walk/slide along the icy pavements to Nagasaki Peace Park.
+A short walk/slide along the icy pavements brings us to the Nagasaki Peace Park.

 Nagasaki Peace Park

-The Peace Park is a little further along the road from the Hypocentre Park, which is opposite the Atomic Bomb Museum.
-It is on the hillside, but there are escalators to the top.
-From here, you walk along a pathway to the Peace Fountain.
+The Peace Park sits on a hillside overlooking the city.
+If you don’t want to walk, there are escalators to whisk you to the top of the hill.
+From here, you can walk along a pathway to the Peace Fountain.

 Lining the path are statues gifted by other countries as gestures of peace.